hxmid/rawrand/readme.md

 ## planned features

 - [ ] key press triggered sensitivity switch
     - rather than having the sensitivities switch on time interval, have it mapped to a keybind. this will make it less jarring mid-round or mid-gunfight

 - [ ] twitch integration
     - allow chatters to give a sens and it to automatically set your sens to that for x seconds

 - [ ] game state monitoring
-        - (possibly leveraging overwolf,) monitor the game's gamestate to allow for sensitivity changes to happen at the end of each round
+    - (possibly leveraging overwolf) monitor the game's gamestate to allow for sensitivity changes to happen at the end of each round

 - [ ] a proper user interface, similar to rawaccel's
     - [ ] learn how to make ui (no idea how at this point in time LOL)
     - [ ] input values on left side, (e.g. min, max, time interval, etc)
     - [ ] plotted graph of generated senses on right side (like how rawaccel has a visualisation of your curve)

 ## installation